 By David Berry: This is Simon Sinek.
 Simon used to work at ad agencies.
 He’s British.
 He wrote three books.
 Now he’s a corporate motivational speaker and consultant.
 In addition, Simon says (hehe) that Millennials “got into honors classes and got A’s just because parents complained” and “got participation medals — a reward for coming in last.”
-In fact, he said that and a lot more about Millennials in this video about six months ago.
+In fact, he said that and a lot more about Millennials in this video.

 Simon is also a smug, self-important twat who masturbates in front of his bathroom mirror with self-affirmations like “you’re smart” and “you’re really good in bed, Simon, no seriously.”

 I know this to be true because Simon’s half-assed assessments of Millennials are as researched as my assertions that he jerks off in his bathroom while speaking self-affirmations.
 That is, to say, not researched at all.